-As of December 31, 2020 Am ount
+As of December 31, 2021 Amount

-One to two years 3

-Two to three years 1
+Two to three years 2

-Three to four years 4

-Four to five years 1
+Four to five years 2 245 a

-After five years 270 a

-Mandatorily Redeemable Capital Stock \$ 279
+Mandatorily Redeemable Capital Stock \$ 2 247

-Represents the five-year redemption period of Class B stock held by former captive insurance company members which began immediately upon their terminations of membership on February 19, 2021, in accordance with the FHFA Rule on FHLB membership.
-However, we have the discretion to repurchase their excess stock (if any) in accordance with our capital plan at any time.
+Represents the redemption period of Class B stock held by former captive insurance company members which began immediately upon their terminations of membership on February 19, 2021, in accordance with the FHFA Rule on FHLB membership.
+However, based on our current excess stock repurchase practices, we expect to repurchase nearly all of their excess stock prior to the end of the redemption period.